-The workshop paintings may teach us that some of the artists in Canton had higher aspirations than to suit agreeable paintings for their paying customers.
-Further research may teach us how much the Chinese population itself was an audience for Canton's export art.
-There were, of course, Chinese viewers who lived in and around the Western quarter in Canton, but it is doubtful if those commoners indeed deeply understood the literati references and insinuations depicted in the paintings of the studio?
-Or rather, was Tingqua trying to fashion himself a literati artist for his own sake, disregarding the commoners?
+The workshop paintings may teach us that some of the artists in Canton had aspirations that rose beyond making agreeable paintings for their paying customers.
+Further research may teach us the degree to which the Chinese population itself was an audience for Canton's export art.
+There were, of course, Chinese viewers who lived in and around the Western quarter in Canton, but did those commoners actually understand the references to literati and the insinuations in the paintings of the studio?
+Or, was Tingqua trying to fashion himself a literati artist for his own sake, with no regard for the commoners?

-By answering such questions, researchers of Canton's "art-world" could start to construct a more complete picture of the local aspects of globalism which affected Canton at that period.
-This kind of approach may also prove useful for more precisely portraying the multiculturalism embodied in many of Canton's products.
+By asking and answering such questions, researchers of Canton's "art-world" could start to construct a more complete picture of the local aspects of globalism that affected Canton in this period.
+This kind of approach may also prove useful to a more precise understanding of the multiculturalism embodied in many of Canton's products.

-The workshop paintings could be read as a self-portrait of a person living in a world typified by a contest between two substantially different cultural traditions, each struggling to prove its superiority or dominancy.
-Attesting to the old world he was part of altering, the artist decided to treasure some of its features where nobody will expect to find them.
+The workshop paintings can thus be read as self-portraits of a person living in a world observing the rivalry between two substantially different cultural traditions, each struggling to prove its superiority or dominance.
+Attesting to the old world he was part of altering, the artist decided to treasure some of its features in works whose patrons would not be expected to find them.

-One of the reasons the workshop paintings are so extraordinary is that more than conveying a personal journey, they also serve as a rare visual testimony to the tensions and contradictions of Canton's art-world between the two Opium Wars.
-These paintings may teach us about Tingqua as well as about other Cantonese artists and residents, and their abilities to grasp the complexity of both cultures and to bridge the gap between them.
-The multiplicity of the same theme and the minor changes between the versions may help us see and understand the delicate relations perceived by this environment – between East and West, copying and originality and different traditions – all appearing side by side on the same artistic surface.
+One of the reasons the workshop paintings are so extraordinary is that in addition to conveying a personal journey, they also serve as rare visual testimony of the tensions and contradictions within Canton's art world between the two Opium Wars.
+These paintings may teach us about Tingqua as well as other Cantonese artists and residents, and their abilities to grasp the complexity of both cultures and bridge the gap between them.
+The multiplicity of the iconography and the minor changes between the versions may help us see and understand the delicate relations perceptible in this environment—between East and West, copying and originality, and two different traditions—all appearing side by side on the same artistic surface.

 Bibliography